Live Streaming vs. Podcasting: What Broadcasters Need to Know

 live streaming podcasts

-Starting a podcast and live streaming are two excellent ways to connect with your audience.
+Starting a business podcast and live streaming are two excellent ways to connect with your audience.
 Whether you’re trying to build brand awareness or create content as a passion product, these two types of media distribution are engaging and effective.

 If you are looking for a professional solution to host your podcasts or live streams, Dacast is the answer for you.
 Our white-label streaming solution is capable of hosting live and on-demand streams.
-Broadcasters can choose between video and audio-only streaming.
+Broadcasters can choose between podcasting with video and audio-only streaming.

 Dacast is also equipped with a variety of professional streaming tools, including monetization support, advanced streaming security, and more.